mat-0/cheltenham-open-data/_pages/flood-warnings.md

 ## Latest

 <!-- flood_marker starts -->
-- Warning no longer in force: Tidal River Avon at Bristol, Pill and Shirehampton
-- This flood alert is no longer in force as tides are now falling and no longer pose a risk of flooding.

 - Warning no longer in force: Wye Estuary in Gloucestershire
 -  This Flood Alert has been removed.
 Tidal forecasts are now below the flooding threshold.